Documentation | API Overview

 A layer is an object that holds map data, which can be:

-A layer has knowledge about the coordinate system and where the layer should be placed on the globe:
+A layer knows the coordinate system and where the layer should be placed on the globe:

-The vector layer is a kind of container for geometric shapes.
+The vector layer is a container for geometric shapes.
 A vector layer can contain one or many shapes.
 Vector layers fall into two main categories:

 One specific consideration to be remembered is, due to the possibility of an on-demand scenario, a shape retrieved by GetShape or fetched by a Loop is valid only temporarily.
 Therefore, a pointer to this shape can be invalid upon the next iteration.
 To make a pointer validity persistent, call: